lin-1214/lin-1214/README.md

 - 📫 How to reach me **b10901059@g.ntu.edu.tw**

-- ⚡ Fun fact **I am an easy going person, and I really enjoy working together as a team.**
+- ⚡ Fun fact **I am an easy going person, and I really enjoy working together as a team.
+Nice to meet you guys！**

 <h3 align="left">Connect with me:</h3>
 <p align="left">